Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

+The algebraic properties of $\odot$ guarantee champion determinacy independent of execution order, but the mechanism of this guarantee differs structurally between the two models.

+For the 100-meter dash, the operation $\min$ satisfies closure, associativity, and \textit{permutational equivalence}.
+That is, for any sequence $(x_1, \ldots, x_n)$ and any of its permutations $(x_{\sigma(1)}, \ldots, x_{\sigma(n)})$, although lane assignments (operand order) can be arbitrarily swapped, leading to different $\bOIE$ results such as $\oie_{100\text{dash}}$ and $\oie_{100\text{dash}_{21}}$, Property~\ref{pty:OPS.orbitSpace.add.oneElem} establishes that these results belong to a single equivalence class in the orbit space $\OrbitAdd$.

+By Corollary~\ref{cor:uniquenessOperationSetOrbit}, the projected operation set contains $n$-ary finitary operations corresponding to all possible finish-time permutations, yet all evaluate to the same $n$-ary finitary operation.
+Consequently, the champion is determined by a single order-independent operation:

-- \textbf{For downhill skiing ($\otimes$)}: The start order is strictly specified by the index tuple $\operatorname{idx}\mathcal{T}$.
-According to Corollary 5.8, the operation set $\operatorname{operation}\mathcal{S}$ obtained by projecting from the multiplication result $\operatorname{oie}_{\text{downhill}}$ is a singleton set containing only the expression $\min(F_{i_1}, \ldots, F_{i_n})$, where the order matches $\operatorname{idx}\mathcal{T}$.
-If the start order is changed (e.g., swapping the first two athletes), according to Property 3.19, the resulting OIE may not be permutationally equivalent to the original, so the projected expression may also change in order (e.g., becoming $\min(F_{i_2}, F_{i_1}, \ldots)$).
-However, \textbf{because the $\min$ operation itself has permutation equivalence, no matter the order of operands in the expression, its computed result (the minimum time) remains unchanged}.
-Therefore, the champion is still uniquely and determinately identified.
+For downhill skiing ($\otimes$): The starting order is rigidly fixed by the index tuple $\idxT$.
+Corollary~\ref{cor:uniquenessOperationSetOrbit} implies that the projection yields a singleton set containing exactly $\min(F_{i_1}, \ldots, F_{i_n})$, where the operand order matches $\idxT$.
+Altering the start order (e.g., swapping the first two athletes) generates a different equivalence class in the orbit space (Property~\ref{pty:OPS.orbitSpace.multi.multiElem}), and the projected expression changes accordingly.
+However, the permutational equivalence of $\odot$ ensures that the computed result (the minimum time) remains identical regardless of operand ordering.
+Thus, while the \textit{algebraic path} depends on the starting sequence, the \textit{outcome} (the champion) does not.